 7th July marks Tanabata, also known as the Star Festival.
-It is the Japanese festival where people write their wishes on tanzaku strips and hang them up on bamboo branches.
-The first festivities begin on 7 July and the celebration is held on various days between July and August.
+It is a Japanese festival where people write their wishes on tanzaku strips and hang them on bamboo branches.
+The first festivities begin on 7th July, and the celebration is held on various days between July and August.
+The festival often features decorations inspired by Japanese anime.

 What is the meaning and origin of this Tanabata event?
 Where in the Milky Way are Orihime and Hikoboshi?
 What kinds of Tanabata decorations are there?
-Where to celebrate and attend Tanabata events?
+Where can you celebrate and attend Tanabata events?

 Tanabata When is Tanabata